ethereal-ui/ethereal-ui/packages/css-naming/README.md

 ## Motivation

-When you develop a web app, you have plenty of options for handling CSS class name modularization: CSS-in-JS, CSS Modules, Web Components' shadow DOM, and naming conventions.
+When building a web app, there are plenty of options for handling CSS class name
+modularization: CSS-in-JS, CSS Modules, Web Components' shadow DOM, and naming conventions.

 However, the requirements for an extensible design system are slightly different.
 We need to have namespace isolation while providing extensibility.
 There are a few options to accomplish this:

-- Some CSS-in-JS solutions allow using components as selectors.
-However, these solutions are specific to a particular CSS-in-JS framework, forcing the design system users to use the same framework.
+- Many CSS-in-JS solutions allow using components as selectors.
+But, they’re framework specific, which means your design system users must use the same CSS-in-JS library.
-- CSS Custom Properties (aka CSS Variables) are standard and work with Web Components or anything using CSS.
-However, the customization options are limited to the defined variables.
+- CSS Custom Properties (aka CSS Variables) work well with Web Components or anything using CSS, but customization is limited to predefined variables.
-- A CSS naming convention is an old workaround, but 0its maintenance is painful.
+- CSS naming conventions are an old trick, but maintaining them is a pain.

-The goal of this library is to provide functions that ease the maintenance of a CSS naming convention by supporting TypeScript and providing helpers that are easy to use from React.
-The library doesn't depend on React, and you may use it with other frameworks, but it returns objects with the `className` field to make it easy to include in React's JSX.
+This library aims to simplify the maintenance of a CSS naming convention by supporting TypeScript and providing easy-to-use helpers for React.
+It’s not dependent on React, so you can use it with other frameworks too.

 ## Naming Convention